Amateur Radio Representation & Services

 What is in a Name?

 While we don’t yet know exactly what we’ll call ourselves, with it’s history of being another option, at the forefront of amateur radio technology and service, the Radio League of America has a unique vibe.
-Expansive Radio is a term we use in our discord and other documentation, to reflect the expansive nature of what we’re trying to accomplish - whatever we end up calling ourselves, we want it to reflect what and who we are.
+Whatever we end up calling ourselves, we want it to reflect what and who we are.

 Would you like to contribute?

 Now is an excellent time to have your voice heard.
-We are currently just a collection of hams, who have started to attempt to gather our thoughts collectively in one space.
+We are currently just a collection of hams, who have started to attempt to gather our thoughts.
 Our current mission is to see if building something like this, for us, is possible.